The How Thermometer Gun Works (Check Better)

 The thermometer gun comprises a lens, an infrared sensor, and a processor.
 The lens is accountable for focusing the infrared energy emitted by the body onto the sensor.
 The infrared sensor, known as a thermopile, comprises many tiny pixels that can detect infrared radiation.
 These pixels absorb the energy and convert it into an electrical signal.

-About by Knowing Thermometer Gun Works
+About Knowing the Thermometer Gun Works

 Infrared thermometers are a subset of devices known as “thermal radiation thermometers”.